 - Mayo Clinic College of Medicine

 Hypertension increases the risk for a variety of cardiovascular diseases , including stroke, coronary artery disease, heart failure, atrial fibrillation , and peripheral vascular disease.
 Coronary disease in men and stroke in women are the principal first cardiovascular events noted after hypertension onset, as observed from data from the Framingham Heart Study .
 In view of the evidence that the mortality rates are rising in younger people in the United States and the increasing impact of cardiovascular diseases in developing countries , greater attention must be given to prevention of these diseases.
-(See "Definition and pathogenesis of left ventricular hypertrophy in hypertension" and "Overview of the risk equivalents and established risk factors for cardiovascular disease".)
+(See "Definition and pathogenesis of left ventricular hypertrophy in hypertension" and "Overview of established risk factors for cardiovascular disease".)

 The risk for both coronary disease and stroke increases progressively with incremental increases in blood pressure above 115/75 mmHg, as shown in numerous epidemiologic studies (figure 1A-B) [7-10].
 However, these observations do not prove a causal relationship, since increasing blood pressure could be a marker for other risk factors such as increasing body weight, which is associated with dyslipidemia, glucose intolerance, and the metabolic syndrome.
 The best evidence for a causal role of increasing blood pressure in cardiovascular complications is an improvement in outcome with antihypertensive therapy .
 (See "Hypertension: Who should be treated?" and "The metabolic syndrome (insulin resistance syndrome or syndrome X)".)